 The online fashion platform Zalando was established in Berlin in 2008.
 Since then it has grown to become Europe’s leading e-commerce fashion outlet offering clothes, shoes and accessories from around 2,000 brands to customers in 17 countries.
 Zalando’s web shops attract over 160 million visits per month.

-A population that is accustomed to e-commerce makes Sweden a great test market for new online and other services
+The Swedish population is accustomed to e-commerce and has embraced and normalised technology making Sweden the perfect test market for new online and other services.

 The 30,000 square metre fulfilment centre is up and running, enabling Zalando to cut lead times in half.